Calculate your risk of COVID exposure from attending Thanksgiving gatherings with this online tool - NewsBreak

 An online tool made by researchers at Georgia Institute of Technology allows people to assess the likelihood of someone at their gathering having COVID-19, depending on location and size.

 Named the COVID-19 Event Risk Assessment Planning Tool, the site offers a user-friendly interactive map broken down by county.
 A sliding range allows users to change the size of the expected gathering and see the corresponding changes in the risk map for the United States.
-Users can hover over their home counties to see the local risk, based on gathering size.Christmas tree prices could rise up to 15% this holiday season
+Users can hover over their home counties to see the local risk, based on gathering size.CDC says it’s safe to gather with families for Thanksgiving, but keep your guard up

 Using Cleveland’s Cuyahoga County as an example, the data showed there was about a 31% chance someone has COVID at a Thanksgiving gathering of 20.
 And with 50 people in a space, that chance went up to 60%.
 As of Tuesday, a gathering of 20 in San Francisco County carried a 7% risk, but a 50-person party carried a 16% risk.